energinet-digitalisering/energirobotter-ros-workspace/servo_control/README.md

 | gain_I            | `float`  | i-gain og PID controller.                                                                                                                                                                    | `0.0`            |
 | gain_D            | `float`  | d-gain og PID controller.                                                                                                                                                                    | `0.0`            |

+### PWM Calculation Example

+The [Tower Pro SG90 servo](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf) runs at `50Hz` (PWM period of `20ms`).
+The minimum angle position is `1ms`, and the maximum angle is `2ms`, translating to a PWM percent between `5%` and `10%` for min and max position/angle.

+A 16-bit number has a maximum decimal value of 65535, so the min and max 16-bit PWM values for this servo is `3276.75` and `6553.5`.

 ## `ServoControl`